alidemirci2026/Alifix.github.io/blog.md

 ---
 layout: default
-title: Blog
+title: All Posts
 ---

-# 🧾 Tüm Yazılar
+# 🧾 All Posts

-Aşağıda bilgisayar ve cep telefonu hatalarıyla ilgili tüm çözüm rehberleri listelenir.
+Here is the complete list of all published posts:

 {% for post in site.posts %}
 - [{{ post.title }}]({{ post.url }}) — {{ post.date | date: "%d.%m.%Y" }}